 - “Give us a better description about . . .”

-2. Body language should therefore be sensitive to:
+2. Body language interactive listening remains sensitive to:

 3. Instead use neutral encouragement: